Digital-Preservation-Finland/dpres-siptools/README.rst

 You may use this script as many times as needed to import all your digital object.

+For information on provenance metadata created during the importing of digital objects, see the section on Provenance metadata in the packaging process below.

 **Create file format specific technical metadata**

 If your dataset contains image data, create MIX metadata for each of the image files::